 P.S.
 Look for xSuit founder and CEO, Maximilien Perez, likely to make a guest appearance on one or more of these shows.
 He’ll be talking suits and the amazing task of taking them to market.

 P.P.S.
-Don’t miss the huge, online men's suit sale (going on now).
-Innovative suit styles include the xSuit “Corporate” and comfortable “Sport” versions.
+Don’t forget to pick up one of our innovative suit styles including the xSuit “Corporate” and comfortable “Sport” versions.